-7. How applications will be decided
+7 How applications will be decided

-An Application will not be considered unless it contains all the required information and the Application fee has been paid.
-If an application is missing information or the fee has not been paid then the Applicant will be informed and offered guidance on what they need to do to enable their application to be considered.

-When an application is considered it will first be assessed by the Department of Mineral Resources (DMR) to see if any further information is required.
-If additional information is required DMR will contact the Applicant, provide guidance and ascertain whether the Applicant wishes to proceed with the Application.

-The Application will then be reviewed in conjunction with external specialist advisers to verify that the proposed work programme and commitments appear appropriate for the area under application.
-It is generally expected that if an application is made for a particular Licence Block then there will be a work programme proposed within that area.
-Applications which are not accompanied by a work programme that is relevant and meaningful are unlikely to be approved.
-Similarly an application that does not adequately address relevant environmental or health and safety issues is unlikely to be considered complete or approvable.

-An Application which has all the required information and where the Applicant has paid the required fee will be submitted to the Governor for determination.
+- An Application will not be considered unless it contains all the required information and the Application fee has been paid.
+If an application is missing information or the fee has not been paid then the Applicant will be informed and offered guidance on what they need to do to enable their application to be considered. - 7.2 When an application is considered it will first be assessed by the Department of Mineral Resources (DMR) to see if any further information is required.
+If additional information is required DMR will contact the Applicant, provide guidance and ascertain whether the Applicant wishes to proceed with the Application. - 7.3 The Application will then be reviewed in conjunction with external specialist advisers to verify that the proposed work programme and commitments appear appropriate for the area under application.
+It is expected that if an application is made for a particular Licence Block then there will be a work programme proposed within that area.
+Applications which are not accompanied by a work programme that is relevant and meaningful will not be approved.
+Similarly an application that does not adequately address relevant environmental or health and safety issues will not be considered complete or approvable. - An Application which has all the required information and where the Applicant has paid the required fee will be submitted to the Governor for determination.
 In making this decision the Governor will determine the licence application in Executive Council.
 Prior to granting a licence on the advice of Executive Council, the Governor must also obtain the consent of the Secretary of State.
-The Secretary of State may give or withhold consent at their discretion.

-The licence will only be granted if the Governor in Executive Council approves the grant of the licence and the Sec of State consents to the licence being granted.

-A licence will be then be issued to the Applicant in the form shown at Appendix B. Please note however that the terms and conditions of each licence may vary to take account of the specific circumstances of the Application.

-If your application for a licence is refused then you will be given the reasons why the licence application has been refused.
+The Secretary of State may give or withhold consent at their discretion. - 7.5 The licence will only be granted if the Governor in Executive Council approves the grant of the licence and the Sec of State consents to the licence being granted. - 7.6 A licence will be then be issued to the Applicant.
+Please note however that the terms and conditions of each licence may vary to take account of the specific circumstances of the Application. - 7.7 If your application for a licence is refused then you will be given the reasons why the licence application has been refused.
 There is no right of appeal against refusal.
 If you think the decision to refuse you a licence is unfair, unreasonable or improper in some way then you should seek independent legal advice.

+8 Further geological data

+8.1 Further data acquired under previous Prospecting Exploration or Mining Licences within the Falkland Islands is available to applicants through a FTP site hosted by the British Geological Survey.
+Applicants wishing to have access to this data will need to complete and submit the "Conditions for the Data Release" form.
+Applicants will then be given login details to enable them to access the data online.